karstenw/geosLib/README.md

 + The essential bug that made me output bw and color versions has been found: the entry for white in the color look up table was wrong.
 White was nearly black...

 + Photo Album V1 files are now converted too.
 Each entry is written as a file.

-Photo Album V2 files are not read.
-They crash and I can't find any documentation.
++ The geowrite2rtf script now works too.
+Including images.
+Output is a OSX RTFD folder and a HTML folder.

++ Photo Album V2.1 works now.
+Scrap name gets copied into outfilename.

 # Requisites
 + [pillow](https://github.com/python-pillow/Pillow)

 # Usage:
 ```

+# for geoPaint, Photo Album & Photo Scrap files
-python geoPaint2png.py testimages/*.cvt
+python geoPaint2png.py *.cvt

+# for a geoWrite file
+python geowrite2rtf.py CVTFile

 ```

 # To do:

-+ Finish the geoWrite converter.
-After all this is where it started.

-+ Photo Album V2 files

-+ Photo Scrap files

 + Text Album files